 The proposals herein represent only some of the changes necessary to maintain the usefulness of supplemental data.
 One outstanding concern relates to editing and peer reviewing of these behemoths.
 Detailed review of the supplements will be increasingly necessary as they become an integral part of science.
 One useful tactic may be detailed sampling: perhaps it is best to review random samples in great detail ensure overall quality without overwhelming the peer review system.

-Figure 1
+Figure 1 is a schematic representation of a proposed supplement.
+Here the Primary text can be divided into one or more subsections, for example, the subsections of common research papers including abstract, introduction, results, discussion, and conclusion.
+The primary text can be subdivided into other subsections as well related to content or research methodology.
+The primary text can be further subdivided into additional elements or components, for example tables and figures associated with one or more subsections.
+The Primary text has, to some degree, a parallel supplement, in that the sections of the supplement should parallel the sections of the primary text, and in most cases, expand on those sections.
+The supplement expands in these instances, through the addition of related information, including information related to workflows, data, software and additional background.
+The Supplement should optimally provide both human readable as well as machine readable and parsable text as well as technical information that can be provided without the extraneous vernacular.

+Fi